Learn How to Lower Your Monthly Mortgage Payment

 If you default on your property tax bill, the county can put a lien on your house.
 The government's lien will take priority over the lender's lien.

 As a result, the lender collects your property taxes each month to protect its interest in your home.
+This payment sits in escrow until the yearly property tax bill is due.
+Property tax is based on the county's tax assessment of how much your home and land is worth.

 Many of these assessments are too high, especially in the wake of the housing crash, which diminished home values.
 Sometimes assessments are also too high if the area has been re-zoned, the new zoning has caused home prices to decline, and the declined prices aren't reflected in the assessment.